wp-plugins/the-welcomizer/readme.txt

 6. Upload `*.js` files with the `JavaScript File Manager` included in The Welcomizer.

-* Create and make this directory writable :
+* Create and make this directory writable: 'wp-content/twiz/'
-'wp-content/twiz/'

 Useful jQuery plugins to upload through the Library.
 -